pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

   This will bootstrap pants and resolve all the dependencies or else you will get an `ExecutionException` exception for exceeding 30s timeout.

-## Typical Major Release Upgrade notes
+## Typical Major Release Upgrade Procedures

 With the [2019.2 upgrade](https://github.com/pantsbuild/intellij-pants-plugin/commit/293f24969312f23219739505273bb177fca29283) as a reference:
 1. Bump the version range in `resources/META-INF/plugin.xml`, especially if the newer version is backward incompatible.